Size bias for one and all: Size bias, the lognormal, and Chihara--Leipnik

 then $X$ satisfies \eqref{times c}.
 Now it is clear that \eqref{times c density} holds for $f=h_{m,\delta}$ given by \eqref{heyde both}: we have $c = e^{\sigma^2}$, and upon substituting $x/c$ for $x$, the lognormal factor $f_{0,\sigma^2}$ supplies the factor $x \sqrt{c}$, and the perturbation factor $g_{m,\delta}$ supplies no change, since dividing $x$ by $c$ causes $\log x$ to decrease by $\log c = \sigma^2$, so that the argument to the sine function, $2 \pi m \log x / \sigma^2$, goes down by $2 \pi m$. \end{proof}

 To review: both the lognormal \emph{and} the examples given by Stieltjes are solutions of \eqref{times c} and hence lie in the Choquet simplex $U_c$.
 Do all distributions having the lognormal moment sequence lie in this simplex, i.e., does $U_c = V_c$?
-Berg \cite[Proposition 2.1]{berg}, proved $U_c \subsetneq V_c$ by exhibiting an element of $V_c \setminus U_c$.
-This distribution can be described as the perturbation of \eqref{solution mass} by a factor of $(1 + s (-1)^n)$ for $s \in [-1,1]$.
+Berg \cite[Proposition 2.1]{berg}, proved $U_c \subsetneq V_c$ by exhibiting elements of $V_c \setminus U_c$.
+These distributions can be described as the perturbations of the Chihara--Leipnik distribution in \eqref{solution mass} by a factor of $(1 + s (-1)^n)$, for $s \in [-1,1]$.
 In detail, Berg showed that for any $c>1$, leads to $\e X_s^n = c^{n^2/2}$ for $n \in \BZ$.
 In particular, for $b=\sqrt{c}$ the Chihara--Leipnik distribution $\ell(b,c)$ is the midpoint of the line connecting the distributions of $X_{-1}$ and $X_1$.
 The construction is special to $b =\sqrt{c}$ as the only value of $b \in [1,c)$ for which a line of distributions with moments $\e X^n = c^{n^2/2}$ can be constructed, with $\ell(b,c)$ as the midpoint.

 \ignore{Going out on a limb, we conjecture that apart from the above construction, the Chihara--Liepnik distributions are extreme points, relative to the given moment sequence.
 That is

 \begin{conjecture} For any $\sigma >0$, with $c=\exp(\sigma^2)$, consider the set $V$ of probability measures on $[0,\infty)$, serving as distributions for a nonnegative random variable $X$ with $\e X^n = c^{n^2/2}$ for $n=0,1,2,\ldots$.
 This set is a Choquet simplex, whose extreme points are precisely the distributions $\ell(b,c)$ for $b \in [1,\sqrt{c}) \cup (\sqrt{c},c)$, together with two additional distributions, those of $X_{-1}$ and $X_1$, as given by \eqref{berg}. \end{conjecture}